sylsaint/sun-hierarchy/README.md

 This library is based on sugiyama framework, there are 4 steps to handle input graph

-1. divide the input graph into separate isolte graphs
+1. divide the input graph into separate isolate graphs
-2. use longest path to determine hierarchy of every graph
+2. use longest path to determine hierarchy of each graph
-3. cross redution by heuristic barycentric method
+3. reduce crossings by heuristic barycentric method
-4. position vertices of every level with essay: "Fast and Simple Horizontal Coordinate Assignment"
+4. position vertices of each level with essay: "Fast and Simple Horizontal Coordinate Assignment"

 ## Playground